Really Crunchy Fried Shrimp is a simple fried shrimp with a crunchy coating. The secret ingredient may surprise you: ordinary saltine crackers!

-Fried food is an endangered species in my kitchen, but these shrimp are on the protected list.
+Fried food is an endangered species in my kitchen.
+Despite the ban on grease, these shrimp, specifically, are on the protected list.

-Because it’s pretty basic, I never thought about putting up the recipe until my daughter-in-law requested it.
-So this one’s for you, Susie.
+Because it’s pretty basic, I never thought about posting the recipe until my daughter-in-law requested it.
+As a result, this one’s for you, Susie.

 Serve with cocktail sauce or remoulade sauce.
 (See notes below for my no-recipe version of remoulade sauce).Print